 Here are the results...

-The document is not only incredibly long (8,600 words) it is also written in a way that would be best fit for college graduates.
+The document is not only incredibly long (8,600 words), but it is also written in a way that would be best fit for college graduates.
 That's not normal anywhere beyond the financial lending space.

-While this type of writing isn't uncommon in the lending space, it's also not necessary.
+While this type of writing isn't uncommon in the lending space, it's also unnecessary.

 These contracts are 99% for the lender's benefit and protection.
 You reading and understanding them is a nice bonus.
 The only real negative for them is a few angry reviews when people inevitably overlook something.